tbielawa/bitmath/docsite/source/module.rst

    .. caution::

-      Caution is advised if you are sourcing values from an unverified external source, such as output from a shell command or a generated file.
+      Caution is advised if you are reading values from an unverified external source, such as output from a shell command or a generated file.
 Many applications (even ``/usr/bin/ls``) still do not produce file size strings with valid (or even correct)